iphone 8 price in bangladesh

 allowed the first-generation iPhone to use cell tower and Wi-Fi network locations trilateration, despite lacking GPS hardware.
 Since the iPhone 3G generation, the iPhone employs A-GPS operated by the United States.
 Since the iPhone 4S generation the device also supports the GLONASS global positioning system, which is operated by Russia.

-force-touch" displays which allows the screen to recognize how hard it is being pressed.
-All subsequent iPhones with the exception of the iPhone SE have this feature.
+3D Touch displays which allows the screen to recognize how hard it is being pressed using pressure sensitive multi-touch technology.
+All subsequent iPhones with the exception of the iPhone SE and iPhone XR have this feature.
 An example of how this technology will be used is lightly pressing the screen to preview a photograph and pressing down to take it.

 location-based services, unlock the phone, and authenticate purchases with Apple Pay, among many other things.